-Safety is reviewed by the Board as an important part of the operations review.
+Safety is reviewed by the Risk Management Committee and by the Board as an important part of the operations review.
 The safety performance with all locations is reviewed on a continuous basis.

 Each activity has been defined through associated hazards and risks on various parameters - i.e. occurrence, severity, legal concern, likelihood of detection, etc. The control measure has been put in place for each such activity.